ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 for differentiated treatment of the tunneled IP packets on the path between the IP proxying endpoints.

-When a connection is congestion-controlled, marking packets with different DSCP can lead to reordering between them, and that can in turn lead the congestion controller to perform poorly.
-If tunneled packets are subject to congestion control by the outer connection, they need to avoid carrying different DSCP markings to prevent this situation.
+When an HTTP connection is congestion-controlled, marking packets with different DSCP can lead to reordering between them, and that can in turn lead the HTTP connection's congestion controller to perform poorly.
+If tunneled packets are subject to congestion control by the outer connection, they need to avoid carrying DSCP markings that are not equivalent in forwarding behaviour to prevent this situation.
 In this scenario, the IP proxying endpoint MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
 Instead, an application would need to use separate connections to the proxy, one for each DSCP.
 Note